Urusei Yatsura: Anime

 The series was adapted by Kitty Films into an animated television series that aired on Fuji TV from October 14, 1981, to March 19, 1986.
-The first-season episodes would often consist of two fifteen-minute stories per episode, making a total of 194 episodes with 213 stories.
+The first season episodes would often consist of two fifteen-minute stories per episode, making a total of 194 episodes with 213 stories.
 The first 106 episodes were directed by Mamoru Oshii and the remainder by Kazuo Yamazaki.
 Six opening theme songs and nine closing themes were used during the series.

 On December 10, 1983, the first VHS release of the series was made available in Japan.
 The series was also released on fifty LaserDiscs.
 Another VHS release across fifty cassettes began on March 17, 1998, and concluded on April 19, 2000.
-Two DVD boxed sets of the series were released between December 8, 2000, and March 9, 2001.
+Two DVD box sets of the series were released between December 8, 2000, and March 9, 2001.
 These were followed by fifty individual volumes between August 24, 2001, and August 23, 2002.
 To celebrate the 35th anniversary of the anime a new HD transfer was created and released on Blu-ray in Japan.
-The first Blu-ray boxed set of the series was released on March 27, 2013, with the fourth box set released on March 26, 2014.
+The first Blu-ray box set of the series was released on March 27, 2013, with the fourth box set released on March 26, 2014.
 To promote the Blu-ray, the anime was rebroadcast in high definition on Kids Station.

 During 1992, the series was licensed for a North American release by AnimEigo.
 Their VHS release began in October of the same year and was among the first anime titles to receive a subtitled North American release.
 However, the release schedule was erratic.
 The episodes were also released on LaserDisc in 1993.
 The first two episodes were released with an English dub on March 29, 1995, as Those Obnoxious Aliens.
 Anime Projects released the series in the United Kingdom from April 25, 1994.
 AnimEigo later released the series on DVD.
 The series was available in box set format as well as individual releases.
-A total of 10 boxed sets and 50 individual DVDs were released between March 27, 2001, and June 20, 2006.
+A total of 10 box sets and 50 individual DVDs were released between March 27, 2001, and June 20, 2006.
 Each DVD and VHS contained Liner notes explaining the cultural references and puns from the series.
 A fan group known as "Lum's Stormtroopers" convinced the Californian public television station KTEH to broadcast subtitled episodes of the series in 1998.
 AnimeEigo's license later expired, and has confirmed that the series is out of print as of September 2011.
 An improvisational dub of the first and third episodes was broadcast on BBC Choice in 2000 as part of a "Japan Night" special as Lum the Invader Girl.
 During their panel at Otakon 2022, Discotek Media announced that they licensed the anime series.